khalyruot/khalyruot/README.md

-# Hello, I'm Khalyruot 👋
+# Hello, I'm Khaly 👋

 I'm a software developer with a passion for building efficient and scalable applications.
 I love working with modern technologies like Html, Css, JavaScript, Java.